dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 Having access to the source code allows users to modify and customise the software.
 Rather than having a program nearly do what the user needs from it, it can be modified so it does exactly what the user wants.
 It can be argued that this benefit is only available to those with the skill, time or money to modify or able to hire someone to modify the software.

 * **Lower cost**
-The open source and free software definition allows the selling of software, algthough due to how it is distributed it tends to be available for free (as in no money paid).
+The open source and free software definition allows the selling of software, although due to how it is distributed it tends to be available for free (as in no money paid).
 However, there are services associated with using FLOSS (Free/Libre Open Source Software), like support, consultancy and others that need to be taken into consideration.

 * **No vendor lock-in**
 Proprietary software can make it difficult for products of the competition by using closed file formats and by not playing nice with open standards or products.
 FLOSS products can be forked and/or modified to support additional file formats, protocols or standards.